Wiyot: History

 The Wiyot and Yurok are the westernmost people to speak an Algic language.
 Their languages, Wiyot and Yurok, are distantly related to the Algonquian languages.
-The Wiyot people's traditional homeland ranged from Mad River (Wiyot name: potawot) through Humboldt Bay (including the present cities of Eureka and Arcata) to the lower Eel River basin.
+The Wiyot people's traditional homeland ranged from Mad River (potawot) through Humboldt Bay (including the present cities of Eureka and Arcata) to the lower Eel River basin.
 Inland, their territory was heavily forested in ancient redwood.
 Their stretch of shoreland was mostly sandy, composed of dunes and tidal marsh.

 They recognized three divisions based on dialect and geography (from north to south):